AllenInstitute/np_services/README.md

 - start video recording
 - take a single snapshot

 It's desirable to be able to check whether `start()` has already been called on the component.
 If this information can't be obtained from the device, a flag should be set when `start()` runs.
-Then, if `start()` were to be called twice by accident, you can decide whether to stop and restart, raise an error, or do nothing.
+Then, if `start()` is called twice by accident, you can decide whether to stop and restart, raise an error, or do nothing.

 ***